-CSF allocates funds for standard projects, junior projects, EXPRO and international projects.
+CSF allocates funds for standard projects, JUNIOR STAR projects, EXPRO and international projects.
 In 2014, international "LA Grants" began to be awarded.
-From 2017, projects which support international collaboration for obtaining ERC grants are supported.
-The first public tender for EXPRO projects for excellence in basic research was announced in 2018.
+From 2017, projects which support international collaboration for obtaining ERC grants will be supported.
+The first public tender for EXPRO projects for excellence in basic research was announced 2018.
+JUNIOR STAR, a new programme, has been launched in 2020.